 At South Coast Plastic Surgery, we believe that a facelift should simply make you look more youthful, more vibrant version of yourself.
-Dr. Song recognizes that each face requires an individualized approach to restore the appearance of youth and use a wide variety and combination of techniques to achieve this goal.
+Dr. Ali recognizes that each face requires an individualized approach to restore the appearance of youth and use a wide variety and combination of techniques to achieve this goal.
 In the end, you will have the most natural-looking results that celebrate your true beauty.

 Often, a surgeon will employ a combination of techniques to deliver an optimal result.
 This includes lifting tissue that has fallen with age.
 It also includes removing excess skin that has lost its elasticity due to age, gravity or changes in weight.
 Fat transfer may also be used to restore volume in specific areas.
 This fat may help to improve the quality of skin as well.

 A full facelift procedure requires the surgeon to make incisions in the area just above the ears that continue downward tightly around the earlobe, circling up in the groove behind the ear before returning into the hair of the scalp behind the ear.
 The skin of the middle and lower face is then loosened from the underlying tissue.
 The surgeon will reposition and tighten the underlying connective tissue and muscle.
 Some amount of fat may be removed, as well as the excess lax skin.
 After trimming excess skin, the surgeon closes all incisions with very fine sutures.
 Often, metal clips are used, which permit surgery without shaving hair from the incision site.

 New surgical techniques